WTSadmin-Brad/Simple-Tracker/docs/DEVELOPMENT.md

 - Use Cypress for browser-based testing
 - Test critical user journeys
 - Verify application behavior in a realistic environment
-- Use real backends when possible, mocks when necessary
+- Use real backends when possible (e.g., Firebase emulators), mocks when necessary.
+- Specifically test the full username/password login flow and subsequent actions requiring authenticated state or specific roles.

 ### Testing Hooks